 - Summer brings yellow-green, pink, or reddish colors with small white or tan berries.

 - Fall turns berries darker, dried, and wrinkled, and the leaves turn a brilliant scarlet or russet brown before falling to the ground.

-- Winter leaves only bare sticks, whip-like stems, or climbing vines remaining.
-Scratch that common myth – you can get poison oak in the winter as the plant oil is present in the stems and is potent all year round!
+- Winter makes all of the leaves drop, leaving only bare sticks, whip-like stems, or climbing vines remaining.
+Scratch the common myth – you can in fact get poison oak in the winter, as the plant oil is present in the stems and is potent all year round!

 Coming in Contact with Poison Oak

 - The leaves, stems, and roots of the plant carry an oil called urushiol, a severe, itch-provoking skin irritant to most people.
 Urushiol is black oil that gives the poison oak leaves their shiny appearance.

 - Can you get a rash just by touching a poison oak leaf?
 The answer is generally no. You most likely won’t break out in an itchy rash unless the plant is damaged, allowing the urushiol to leak out.